Nadene.Dermody@mrc-cbu.cam.ac.uk

 01223 766 166

-My work is supervised by Alex Woolgar (Cambridge) and Romy Lorenz (Cambridge; MPI for Human Cognitive and Brain Sciences, Leipzig; Stanford) and funded by the Harding Distinguished Postgraduate Scholars Programme.
+My PhD is supervised by Alex Woolgar (Cambridge), Romy Lorenz (Max Planck Institute for Biological Cybernetics in Tübingen, Germany), and Elizabeth Michael (Cambridge).
+My PhD is supported by the University of Cambridge Harding Distinguished Postgraduate Scholars Programme.